objy-org/objy/README.md

 # OBJY - Single Point of Object

-A framework that uses dynamic, behaviour-driven objects to build apps, backends, platforms.
+A scalable JavaScript framework that lets you build software by modelling behaviour-driven objects, that do the work for you, not by writing complex code.

 ## Table of Contents